MoUsaidh/POS/README.md

 # POS Management system

-Help you to Management you inventory and Help you make bill
+A Point of Sale (POS) system is a hardware and software combination used by businesses to process transactions and manage sales.

-Requirement:
+**Requirement:**
-*Java
+ - Java
-*MySql Server
+ - MySql Server

-Libraries required:
+**Libraries required:**

-JDBC Driver.jar
+ - JDBC Driver.jar
-rs2xml.jar
+ - rs2xml.jar